 As you would expect, cutting or injuring the delicate skin inside the ear increases the chances of a localized infection.
-Cat fights can cause injuries and cuts.
+Cats fighting over territory can cause injuries and cuts.
 Also, blades of grass and small stones can occasionally become lodged in the ear.

 If a cat has a ruptured eardrum, it is much more likely to develop an inner-ear infection.
 Unfortunately, ruptured eardrums are often caused by viral infections (and the sneezing that accompanies them), so it can form a vicious circle of infection.

 A ruptured eardrum also increases the risk of feline ear cancer.
 Perforated eardrums can heal given the right conditions.

 Other Feline Ear Conditions

 There are some additional ear conditions which are not necessarily linked to a bacterial or fungal issue.
 These conditions are mentioned here because they produce some quite similar symptoms, such as redness, inflamed ears, and itching.

 Allergic responses occur when the cat’s immune system feels unnecessarily threatened by something in the environment.
 In response, the immune system releases a protein (usually IG1) to fight off the perceived threat.

 This immune response can cause symptoms such as itchy skin and breathlessness.
 Itchy skin is often most prevalent on the top of the cat’s head and ears, so allergies can sometimes be confused for ear mites or other infections.

 Tumors (cancerous or benign) may start to grow inside the ear canal.
 Ceruminous gland adenocarcinoma is a tumor that grows in the space between the middle ear and the outer ear.